Nissan Silvia: S13

-In 1998, the S13 Silvia was resurrected, in part, with a variant produced by Kid's Heart for Nissan called the Sileighty, which featured the 180SX body with the front end of the Silvia.
-The Sileighty was originally created by Japanese enthusiasts for their own 180SXs, and is still a common modification for both the 180SX and 240SX fastback.
-The Sileighty made an appearance in the Initial D Japanese anime and manga series (based around the Japanese motorsports of touge and drifting), which featured the Sileighty in one of the first battles in the manga and one of the last battles in First Stage (the first season of the anime).

-The creation of the Sileighty was then followed by another version of the Silvia known as the Onevia.
-Based on the chassis of the S13, the front end of the Silvia would be removed and replaced with the front end of a 180SX.
-The Onevia was never retailed as a complete car in Japan (though it was in North America: the coupé version of the 240SX was essentially a left hand drive version of the Silvia with the 180SX/240SX nose).
+In 1998, the S13 Silvia was resurrected, in part, by a variant produced by Japanese tuning company Kid's Heart for Nissan called the Sileighty, featuring the 180SX hatchback body with the front end of the Silvia, with only about 500 units being produced.
+Originally created by Japanese enthusiasts for their own 180SXs, the Sileighty remains a common modification for both the 180SX and 240SX fastback.
+It was then followed up by another version of the Silvia known as the Onevia.
+Based on the chassis of the S13 Silvia coupé, the front end was replaced with the front end of a 180SX.
+The Onevia was never retailed as a complete car in Japan (though it was in North America: the coupé version of the 240SX uses the same body shell as the S13 Silvia but with the 180SX/240SX nose).
+A Sileighty appears in the Japanese manga and anime series Initial D (based around the Japanese motorsports of tōge and drifting), where it was featured in one of the earliest battles in the manga and one of the last battles in the First Stage anime.

-The Mitsuoka Le-Seyde was a retro-styled car (á la the Zimmer Golden Spirit) based on the S13 Silvia, built in a very limited series in 1990.
-It used the S13 Silvia's centre portion, engine, and underpinnings.
+Mitsuoka also produced a limited-run retro-styled car based on the S13 Silvia called the Le-Seyde, which was built in a very limited series in 1990.
+It uses the S13 Silvia's centre portion, engine, and underpinnings.